rust-lang/rfcs/text/0000-target-tier-policy.md

 - A tier 2 target must have value to people other than its maintainers.
-- Any new tier 2 target must have a designated team of developers (the "target development team" or "target maintainers") on call to consult on target-specific build-breaking issues, or if necessary to develop target-specific language or library implementation details.
+- Any new tier 2 target must have a designated team of developers (the "target development team" or "target maintainers") available to consult on target-specific build-breaking issues, or if necessary to develop target-specific language or library implementation details.
 This team must have at least 2 developers.